 Celebrating 100 years of postgraduate research

-In 2021 and 2022 we will be celebrating 100 years of postgraduate research at the University of Bristol.
+In 2021 and 2022 we celebrated 100 years of postgraduate research at the University of Bristol.

 - Lily Batten's work on 'The British species of the Genus Polysiphonia' was approved by the Board of Examiners on 5 May 1921, and at Senate.

 - Lionel Stanley Palmer, a Physicist, was approved for the award in June 1921 on the basis of five papers.

 In collaboration with the Development and Alumni Relations Office and the Brigstow Institute, the Bristol Doctoral College has been working with postgraduate researchers (PGRs) and other divisions of the University on a range of opportunities to get involved with these celebrations.